redditwhiteoak/InternetArchive-Downloader/README.md

 - Stop preserves resume state.
 - Closing the application autosaves current state.
 - Use the Help menu for the GitHub repository link.

-## v77 build/runtime fix

-Fixed the Windows executable startup error `name 'get_resource_path' is not defined` by importing the bundled-resource helper in `gui.py`.
-Also adjusted the Tk window icon call to use the bundled `.ico` file through PyInstaller.